$40.00 $55.00 Buy It Now

 5. White balance: Adjust the white balance settings to ensure accurate colors in your images.

-See also Best way to hike with a dslr camera
+See also Best canon dslr camera ever

 By adjusting these exposure settings, you can optimize the image quality when capturing photos through your telescope with a DSLR camera.